Vernalhav/levada/README.md

     │   └── ...
     └── utils                   # Utility functions (playBeat is here!)
 ```
+The main logic of the application is contained in [the main page](/src/pages/mainPage.tsx), as it controls all other events.

 # TODO:
-    Better firefox support
-    Componentize buttons container
-    Remove rhythmic figure
+- Scoring system!!
-    Fix first-beat stop bug
+- Fix first-beat stop bug
-    Select only a subset of rhythmic figures to appear
+- Select only a subset of rhythmic figures to appear
+- Componentize buttons container
+- Better firefox support
+- Refactor mainPage's game logic
+- Remove rhythmic figure to image-generators' make
-    Play multi-beat rhythmic figures (and display them in a different way)
+- Play multi-beat rhythmic figures (and display them in a different way)
-    Scoring system!!
+All can be found detailed in the Issues tab.